 - This sauce will keep for up to 6 months in the freezer.
 Just defrost it in the refrigerator overnight and give it a good stir before using.

 - This sauce will keep for up to 1 week in the refrigerator when kept in an airtight container.
-Just give it a quick stir before using!
+Just give it a quick stir before using it!

-- If you love garlic, then add an extra clove to the recipe below!
+- If you love garlic, add an extra clove to the recipe below!